Abstract Information

 Specific Guidelines

-Abstracts are recommended to align with the HS Foundation’s Research Roadmap to support the transformation of healthcare in Hidradenitis Suppurativa.
+Abstracts are recommended to align with the HS Foundation’s Research Roadmap, supporting the transformation of healthcare in Hidradenitis Suppurativa.

-There is no limit on the number of authors on any abstract.
+• There is no limit on the number of authors per abstract.

 • Basic Science, Translational Research, Pathogenesis & Genetics;